ISB-Tech-Drive-Coders/dotnet-cli/readme.md

 ## Goal Inperson workflow

 User will plug in a usb thumb drive and open the directory.
 Then will right click "script 1" (bash) and run as admin to install .net and all script dependencies.
-Then user will right click the  will ask for sudo password, then will present options for the
+Then user will right click the second script (dotnet).
+The script will ask for sudo password, then will present options for the installation of basic utilities.